Jackson County, Missouri: Twentieth century

 The coming of the railroads and the building of stockyards led to the rapid expansion of Kansas City in the late 19th century.
 During the 1920s and '30s, the city became a noted center for Jazz and Blues music, as well as the headquarters of Hallmark Cards and the site of Walt Disney's first animation studio.
 The county fared better than many during the Great Depression, as local political boss Thomas Pendergast worked to implement a $50,000,000 public works project that provided thousands of jobs.
 One of Pendergast's political protegés was a young World War I veteran from Independence, Harry S. Truman, who had been his nephew's commanding officer in the war.
 Truman was elected Presiding Judge (equivalent to a County Executive) of Jackson County with Pendergast support in 1926.
 He later was elected as a U.S. Senator from Missouri, Vice President and, in 1945, following the death of Franklin D. Roosevelt, succeeded him to become the thirty-third President of the United States.
 Truman was also elected president in 1948 in his own right.

 Following World War II, developers followed new highways and created subdivisions for new housing, which increasingly encroached on rural portions of the county.
 They provided housing for the nation's returning veterans and their young families.
 Independence, Blue Springs and Lee's Summit underwent growth during this period, which continues to the present.
 Kansas City, on the other hand, suffered problems of urban decay as jobs and families left the industrial city, problems common to many large American cities in the late 20th century.

 Recent building projects have sought to reverse this trend, including work on the city's famous City Market, Westport district, 18th and Vine Historic District, and most recently, the Kansas City Power & Light District.

 In 2024, the statues of Andrew Jackson were voted about whether to remove as to not idolize a slave owner or not.
 The plaques added in 2021 to the statues to hopefully add context and support for keeping the statues, wording it acknowledge Jackson was a slave owner and also supported the Indian Removal Act.

 Some of the county's local history is presented at the Pleasant Hill Historical Society Museum, in Pleasant Hill on the southern edge of the county.

-Economy

-The total employment as of September 2024 is 1,142,105.